 Preeclampsia is not always resolved once the baby is born.
 Some women will continue to have high blood pressure after childbirth and need to be monitored over a lifetime.
 These women may need anti-hypertensive medications to control their blood pressure, Jeyabalan said.

-In fact, the American Heart Association recognized preeclampsia as a risk factor for heart attack and stroke in women, and added it to their list of cardiovascular disease prevention guidelines for women in 2011.
+In fact, the American Heart Association recognized preeclampsia as a risk factor for heart attack and stroke in women, and they added it to their list of cardiovascular disease prevention guidelines for women in 2011.

 Women with a history of preeclampsia are twice as likely to have a stroke and are four times as likely to have high blood pressure later in life," according to the American Heart Association.